-Terminals and other kinds of serial lines have other capabilities and requirements that are not currently controllable using Tcl.
-This TIP adds new options to [fconfigure] to allow these advanced capabilities to be supported within Tcl in a straight-forward way.
+Terminals, consoles and other kinds of serial lines have other capabilities and requirements that are not currently controllable using Tcl.
+This TIP adds new options to fconfigure to allow these advanced capabilities to be supported within Tcl in a straight-forward way.

 Serial Line Discard Control

 I propose a new option for serial channels on all platforms: -closemode.
-This will have two legal values:
+This will have three legal values: